scaladus/scala-kickstart/README.md

 I want to...

 - learn how to do typical Java Stuff in Scala, have a look at the [java2scala assignment](/docs/java2scala.md)
+- learn how to work with Scala collections, have a look at the [scala collections assignment](/docs/scala-collections.md)

 ## Learn more